tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 2. "A photo of Rory holding a trophy in times square"

 ![Face Images]({{ '/assets/images/team39/sd_face.png' | relative_url }})
+*Images of custom faces generated using Finetuned Stable Diffusion*

 Here are the results from fine-tuning Stable Diffusion along with the Blade Runner images.
 1. "A dog walking in a scene from Blade Runner"